 Enjoy a boat trip on

-Braunwald on the most beautiful sun terrace in the Glarus Alps is ideal for slowing down.
-And at the end of the valley, it goes past the
+Braunwald on the most beautiful sun terrace of the Glarus Alps is perfect for slowing down.
+And at the end of the valley, the trail passes the

-Berglistüber waterfall to the Klausen Pass in the direction of Uri.
+Berglistüber waterfall on the way up to the Klausen Pass towards Uri.

-From one overnight stay you will receive the
+Starting from one overnight stay, you receive the

 GlarnerlandPass.
-This gives you free travel by train and bus throughout
+With it, you can travel free of charge by train and bus throughout the entire